1j01/pixelweaver/README.md

 for including a scrubber and saving/loading state from screenshots, but the rest is up to you?
 I guess you'd have to have an API version indicator specific to your application.
-And, idk, it seems like the end result should be an app, but you'd naturally want so many things related to coding, only tangentially related to the core idea of reproducibility, that it doesn't make sense.
+And, idk, it "seems" natural that the end result would be an app, but you'd naturally want so many things related to coding, only tangentially related to the core idea of reproducibility, that it doesn't make sense.